nanfuka/ireporter-api/README.md

 ## Instalation
-- first of all you should install python 3.7 or anyother version upwards in case you do have    it
+- first of all you should install python 3.7 or anyother version upwards.
 - Clone the GitHub repo: git clone https://github.com/nanfuka/ireporter-api.git`
-- git checkout 162823442-user-able-get-all-redflags
+- git checkout develop
 - install a virtualenviroment with these commands (virtualenv venv)
 - move into the virtual enviroment.
 - install the requred packages which are in the requrements.txt file by following these         commands in your tarminal(pip install -r requirements.txt)
 - run the app (python run.py)